 - Planned date of completion

-If you have any questions or need assistance developing possible proposals, please contact Dr. Solazzo at 843-349-2717 or by email at firstname.lastname@example.org.
+If you have any questions or need assistance developing possible proposals, please contact Jim Solazzo at 843-349-2717 or by email at email@example.com.

 Campus Recreation — Sports Club Travel

 Currently, the CCU Club Sports program has 22 clubs, impacting 600 students.
-This is approximately 6% of the CCU Student undergraduate population.
-Club Sports has expenses that the student take on with dues, fundraisers and the above budgeted amount being dispersed according to type of team, number of participants, travel and so forth.
+This is approximately 6 percent of the CCU student undergraduate population.
+Club Sports has expenses that the students take on with dues, fundraisers and the above budgeted amount being dispersed according to type of team, number of participants, travel and so forth.

 University Recreation is seeking additional funding to focus solely on transportation costs for our Club teams.
 With our teams being helped out with transportation costs, we believe it takes the pressure off them to travel, compete and therefore staying involved in the sport.
 We believe that this additional funding will engage more students to participate in Club Sports therefore increasing the number of students impacted and retained.